rust-lang/rfcs/text/0000-rand-core.md

 system calls to access OS-provided randomness.
 The design therefore considers performance an important goal for most functionality, although system calls to access OS randomness are assumed to be relatively slow regardless.

+**Performance** is also the reason there are several generator functions (`next_*` and `fill_bytes`).
+Optimal implementation for each one depends on how the generator works, thus there is no implementation of any of these using only the other functions which would be optimal for all generators.

 **Error handling:**
 algorithmic random number generators tend to be infallible, but external